dagu-org/dagu/README.md

 ### Environment Variables

-You can define environment variables and refer using `env` field.
+You can define environment variables and refer to using `env` field.

 ```yaml
 env: